Scaless/enumbra/README.md

 enum class ETruthStatus : uint8_t { False, True }
 ```

 It doesn't make sense for multiple of these values to be set at the same time.

-Attempting to use bitwise ops on an enumbra value enum will result in a compile error.
+Bitwise operations are not provided for these types.

-##### Flags Enum
+### Flags Enum
 A flags enum can store multiple possible flag values where each flag is toggleable on its own.

-A standard C++ flags enum would look like:

 ```
 enum class EDirectionFlags : uint8_t { North = 1, East = 2, South = 4, West = 8 }